port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/dynatrace.md

 # Dynatrace

-In this example you are going to create a webhook integration between [Dynatrace](https://www.dynatrace.com/) and Port, which will ingest problems entities to your microservices.
+In this example you are going to create a webhook integration between [Dynatrace](https://www.dynatrace.com/) and Port, which will ingest problem entities to Port and map them to your microservice entities.

 ## Prerequisites